Roachbones/discordless/readme.md

 ## Step two: export archived traffic to DCE-style JSON (or HTML)

 If Wumpus In The Middle is still running, restart it (ctrl+c in the terminal) to ensure it flushes its file buffers.
-Then run `dcejson_exporter.py` or `html_exporter.py` to turn the data in `traffic_archive/` into an export.
+Then run `exporter.py` to turn the data in `traffic_archive/` into an export.

 ### DCE-style JSON

-`dcejson_exporter.py` reads the data in `traffic_archive` and outputs a [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter)-style JSON export to `dcejson_exports/export_{current Unix time}/`.
+`python3 exporter.py dcejson-exporter` reads the data in `traffic_archive` and outputs a [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter)-style JSON export to `dcejson_exports/export_{current Unix time}/`.
 You can feed that export into [DiscordChatExporter-frontend](https://github.com/slatinsky/DiscordChatExporter-frontend) to neatly display it in a Discord-style interface.

-(For Docker users, you can run this by running `docker exec discordless-discordless-1 python dcejson_exporter.py && docker restart discordless-dcebox-frontend-1`.
+(For Docker users, you can run this by running `docker exec discordless-discordless-1 python exporter.py dcejson-exporter && docker restart discordless-dcebox-frontend-1`.
 You can do this in any directory, though the files will be stored in `$PROJECT_ROOT/dcejson_exports`.)

+Run `python3 exporter.py dcejson-exporter -h` to see additional export options.

 ### HTML

 HTML exporting is half-baked at this point; embeds do not work, and there's no pagination.
 It can show some extra data, though, like message edit history.

-You can run `html_exporter.py` similar to `dcejson_exporter.py`.
+You can run `python3 exporter.py html-exporter` similar to the DCE-JSON option.

+Run `python3 exporter.py html-exporter -h` to see additional export options.

 ## Step three: view the export